 Robert Graves, the British writer — known for the novel I, Claudius and the authoritative translation from the Latin of Suetonius’ The Twelve Caesars — later recounted the football match, parts of which were fictional, with a score of 3-2 for the Germans.
 No reports were published of the truce for a week until the New York Times broke the story in the then still-neutral United States.

 Even the usually conservative Wall Street Journal reported:

 “What appears from the winter fog and misery is a Christmas story, a fine Christmas story that is, in truth, the most faded and tattered of adjectives: inspiring.”

-A century and a half earlier, in America during the Revolutionary War German mercenary soldiers from Hesse, hired to fight for the British, were making merry during Christmas.
-The American soldiers under General George Washington took advantage of this to cross the Deleware River on Christmas night and surprise attack them on December 26, 1776, at the Battle of Trenton.
+A century and a half earlier, in America during the Revolutionary War, German auxiliaries soldiers from Hesse, hired to fight for the British, were making merry during Christmas.
+The American soldiers under General George Washington took advantage of this to cross the Delaware River on Christmas night and attack them by surprise on December 26, 1776, at the Battle of Trenton.

-Recently the Sainsbury supermarket chain in the UK, in partnership with The Royal British Legion produced the following ad.
+In partnership with The Royal British Legion, the Sainsbury supermarket chain in the UK produced the following ad.
 Worth watching here.

-Do you recognize the music played during the end of this ad?
+Do you recognize the music played at the end of this ad?

 Bill Petro, your friendly neighborhood historian